 Of course, realistically, that should be the end of it.
-Bruce did all he could, he warned them, so he should get on with his live.
+Bruce did all he could, he warned them, so he should get on with his life.
 But he can’t get over it, and tries to get to know the women more so he can find out what’s going on.
 And that’s pretty much the premise of the rest of the film.
-The sisters do have an inheritance coming to them, but if one of them dies the other one gets it all, which is what makes Bruce suspicious.
-Both women do contact Bruce privately and tell him they suspect the other is trying to kill them.
+The sisters do have a large inheritance coming to them, but if one of them dies the other one gets it all, which is what makes Bruce suspicious.
+Both women eventually contact Bruce privately and tell him they suspect the other one is trying to kill them.
 Who is Bruce supposed to trust?
 Well, that’s the mystery that this film is about, and I won’t spoil the ending.

 And, of course, there are the sex scenes.
 5 in total.
 Hall and O’Brien each have separate sex scenes with Christensen and Abell.
 And there is also a scene between Lewis and Griffin Drew (also known as Griffen Drew), who plays his character’s wife.
 The scenes are all worth watching, especially O’Brien’s scenes.
 This was when she was younger and still had her small natural breasts, before she got the large implants, and she looked much better then, in my opinion.